The digitisation of photography

 I continued with the OM2 but only had the films processed, I would generate the edited prints later.

-In the summer of 2002 the first affordable true 5.2MP digital camera arrived in the form of the Sony DSC-F717 and I made the transition.
+The first affordable true 5.2MP digital camera had just arrived in the form of the Sony DSC-F717 so I made the transition.

-In these days of iPhones in our pockets, full-frame DSLR's and Photoshop, cloud storage and auto-backup it's hard to remember how little control we had over our images. iPhones have truly democratised photography and maybe, just maybe, we have lost something along the way.
+In these days of iPhones in our pockets, full-frame DSLR's and Photoshop, cloud storage and auto-backup it's hard to remember how little control we had over our images. iPhones have truly democratised photography but maybe, just maybe, we have lost something along the way.